 This chapter contains an example of imbalance calculation with prices.
 The example is based on the ones used to describe the calculation of imbalance volume in chapter 6.2.
 It presents BRP's imbalance calculation.
 In the calculation the ISP in question is assumed to be an up regulation ISP.
 The example is made from the BRP's perspective.
-Prices and fees used in the example are defined in Table 19 below.
+Prices and fees used in the example are defined in Table 20 below.

 Price item or fee €/MWh

 Up regulation price 40

 VoAA + IC 30

 Sales and purchase price for imbalance 40

-Volume fee 3,00
+Volume fee 0,50

-Imbalance fee 7,50
+Imbalance fee 1,50

-Table 19 Fees and prices used in the imbalance calculation.
+Table 20.
+Fees and prices used in the imbalance calculation.

-As a result of the BRP's imbalance calculation there is a deficit of -15 MWh.
-The BRP buys 15 MWh imbalance energy from eSett.
+As a result of the BRP's imbalance calculation there is a surplus of 10 MWh.
+The BRP sells 10 MWh imbalance energy to eSett.

 Invoicing is done from the BRP's point of view.
-The BRP's balance has a 15 MWh deficit.
-The BRP's balance evens up by the BRP buying imbalance energy from eSett.
+The BRP's balance has a 10 MWh surplus.
+The BRP's balance evens up by the BRP selling imbalance energy to eSett.
 In the invoicing a negative expense means compensation to the BRP.